cea-sec/openwec/doc/protocol.md

 In its Body we have:
 - `e:EndTo`: if there is an issue with the subscription, the client sends a `SubscriptionEnd` at the specified address.
     - `a:Address`: an URL on the collector specific to the current client (ended with a specific UUID).
-    - `a:ReferenceProperties`/`e:Identifier`: the subscription version GUID.
+    - `a:ReferenceProperties` contains a set of parameters that the client must send without modification to the server (cf DSP0226 1.1.0 5.1.2.1).
+The Windows collector sets `e:Identifier` as the subscription version GUID.
 - `e:Delivery`: According to Microsoft documentation, the following mode are supported:
     - `http://schemas.xmlsoap.org/ws/2004/08/eventing/DeliveryModes/Push`: every SOAP message contains one event, without ACK or SOAP response.
 Event transmission is asynchronous.
     - `http://schemas.dmtf.org/wbem/wsman/1/wsman/PushWithAck`: every SOAP message contains one event, each one needs to be acknowledged before the next one is sent.
 The sender has a waiting list of events to send.